Chelated Magnesium: What It Is, Benefits, and How It Compares to Other Forms

 Magnesium is a highly chemically active metallic element; therefore, it’s almost always combined with other supplement-form substances.
 These may be sodium, citric acid, vitamin C, and other compounds.
 In the case of chelated magnesium, the mineral is bonded to another molecule, typically an amino acid.

 As with any supplement, it’s essential to discuss the right form with your practitioner, as each will have varying benefits and roles depending on what symptoms you are looking to support.
-In the case of chelated magnesium, the presence of an amino acid (often glycine), provides a buffering effect, which improves better bioavailability, more calming effects, and other benefits.*
+In the case of chelated magnesium, the presence of an amino acid (often glycine), provides a buffering effect, which improves bioavailability, has more calming effects, and offers other benefits.*

 For comparison: